 I don’t know.

 The talking stopped.
 But the energy was there.
-Harry had seen her eyes.
+Charlie had seen her eyes.
 She saw his.
 That was enough.
 They knew.

 Rebecca came back.